 Additionally, MUC will allocate check-in counters and queue area independently.
 Through this, use of queue area will be improved, less queues will be stretching into the flow area as well as passenger wait times will be reduced.

-Queue management – taking advantage of queue area in front of unallocated counters – can reduce up to 64% of queues stretching into the flow area.
+- Queue management – taking advantage of queue area in front of unallocated counters – can reduce up to 64% of queues stretching into the flow area.

 - Building the base for fact-based performance evaluation.

-Demonstrated how operational data can be applied to produce accurate input parameters.
+- Demonstrated how operational data can be applied to produce accurate input parameters.

-Outlined how the airport operator should take a larger, more holistic view to the passenger experience in check-in to support improvement.
+- Outlined how the airport operator should take a larger, more holistic view to the passenger experience in check-in to support improvement.